cyberrcore/WRO2026_FE/README.md

   <img src="logo_yazısız-yuvarlak.png" alt="Team CYBERRCORE Logo">
 </p>

+🏆 WRO 2026 FUTURE ENGINEERS – TURKISH NATIONAL 2ND PLACE
+Welcome to the GitHub repository of Team CYBERRCORE, competing in the World Robot Olympiad™ (WRO®) Future Engineers 2026 category.

+CYBERRCORE is a Turkish robotics team focused on autonomous driving, embedded systems, computer vision, and mechanical design.
+For this year’s Future Engineers challenge, we designed and built a compact self-driving robot capable of navigating the dynamic WRO game field using real-time sensor data and autonomous decision-making.

+Our team name, CYBERRCORE, represents the combination of cyber systems, engineering discipline, and a strong core team spirit.
+We aim to build reliable, efficient, and innovative robotic systems by bringing together software, electronics, and mechanical design.

+In the WRO 2026 Future Engineers Turkish National Finals, Team CYBERRCORE achieved 2nd place in Türkiye.
+Despite a short development period, we successfully brought together mechanical design, electronic systems, image processing, and autonomous driving software into a working competition robot.

 This repository contains Team **CYBERRCORE**'s autonomous vehicle documentation for **WRO 2026 Future Engineers**.
 The goal of this repository is not only to show the final robot, but also to make the complete engineering process reproducible: mechanical CAD, electronics wiring, software architecture, testing workflow, and engineering trade-offs are all documented in separate folders.

 The robot is designed for both the **Open Round** and **Obstacle Round**.
 It uses a Raspberry Pi Pico 2 W H as the main controller, an ESP32-CAM as a dedicated vision module, ultrasonic wall sensing, gyro-based heading estimation, Ackermann-style steering, and a custom 3D-printed drivetrain.